Huerte/Gitomation/Inspirational_Quote.md

 ### "Common sense is not so common." - Voltaire
 ### "The big thing is to make a winning effort.
 I'm not obsessed with wins." - Morgan Wootten
 ### "Decide whether or not the goal is worth the risks involved.
 If it is, stop worrying." - Amelia Earhart
+### "Failure is acceptable.
+Not trying is a whole different ball park." - Michael Jordan